AKestell/p2-rock-paper-scissors/README.md

 ![Image showing the rules fo the game](assets/images-readme/rules.PNG)

-- Image showing the selection buttons for the game.
+- Image showing the Rock, Paper and Scissor buttons for the game.
+When the buttons are pressed, the javascript code will assign a random selction to the computer and the scoreboard will update and award the winner a point.
+The outcome of the selction is also displayed under the buttons.

 ![Image of the buttons](assets/images-readme/buttons.PNG)

-- The scoreboard at the bottom of the page
+- The scoreboard at the bottom of the page that updates both the User and Computer Score as selections are made.

 ![Screenshot of the scoreboard](assets/images-readme/scoreboard.PNG)